 Follow the directions just as written.
 No other changes need to be made.

-Can unsweetened coconut flakes be used in this recipe?
+Can unsweetened coconut flakes be used in these chocolate peanut butter eggs?

 Yes.
 Of course.
 You'll save a few calories as well.